jack-driscoll/jack-driscoll.github.io/index.md

 layout: home
 permalink: /
 date: 2025-06-04
-title: Get'n Jack'D in CYBERSPACE!!!
+title: Jack'D in CYBERSPACE!!!
 nav_exclude: true
 ---

 # Jack Driscoll

-I'm Jack Driscoll — a multidisciplinary technician, systems thinker, creative worldbuilder and myth wrangler.
+I'm Jack Driscoll/jackd/Jack'D — a multidisciplinary technician, systems thinker, creative worldbuilder and myth wrangler.
 Please be patient, I'm in the process of re-imagining the world as we know it in a way that:

 - respects autonomy
 - acknowledges interdependence